Skip Navigation

 15. The University of Connecticut’s Bachelor of General Studies program is subject to the same transfer consideration as other baccalaureate programs at the University.
 The Bachelor of General Studies 1000-level Unassigned Elective may accommodate exceptions to these guidelines (see Section III).

-7. Courses not offered at the undergraduate level by the University; e.g., psychological counseling, behavior modification, theology, social work, law, etc., or courses which equate to those offered by the University’s noncredit extension program.
+6. Courses not offered at the undergraduate level by the University; e.g., psychological counseling, behavior modification, theology, law, etc., or courses which equate to those offered by the University’s noncredit extension program.

 1. Official transfer credit evaluations are prepared only for students who:

-1. Have been admitted to a degree program and have paid the advance deposit fee;
+1. Have been admitted to a degree program;

 2. Have been readmitted to the University in a degree program;